Kunstmaan/KunstmaanBundlesStandardEdition/README.md

     php composer.phar create-project kunstmaan/bundles-standard-edition path/to/install

-Composer will install Symfony and all its dependencies under the `path/to/install` directory.
+Composer will install the Kunstmaan Bundles CMS and all its dependencies under the `path/to/install` directory.

 2) Checking your System Configuration